 - Manufacturer’s 5-year warranty

-- Limited selection of actions and lengths
+- A limited selection of actions and lengths

 St. Croix Eyecon

 The Eyecon is marketed as a walleye rod.
 Walleye and trout rods share the same performance features.
 These rods come with great sensitivity and are lightweight.
 This rod does not have an ultra-light model.
 Yet the light and medium-light powers are suitable for many trout fishing situations.
-If you fish an area with a good population of trout over 12 inches this is a good choice.
+If you fish in an area with a good population of trout over 12 inches this is a good choice.

 The Eyecon is available in more lengths and powers giving you more options.
 Look at the light or medium-light choices.
 This rod performs well casting light lures or bait rigs.
 Plus is able to crossover to finesse fishing for bass or walleye.